Background Image

 Court Records Research Without the Law Degree

-Court records are an underutilized genealogical resource.
+Court records are an underutilized resource for genealogical research.
 Discover how to explore courthouses (no law degree required) to find records involving your ancestors.

 Family Narrative Lineage Projects Demystified